• Skip to primary navigation

 Also, I used arugula as my choice of greens, but feel free to substitute spinach, kale or greens of preference.

-Roll the wraps from the vegetable side, meeting the other end covered in bean dip.
+• Roll the wraps from the vegetable side, meeting the other end and covering it with bean dip.
 As stated earlier, the bean spread glues ht sandwich together.

 • Arugula (1 cup)